orbitdb/orbitdb/API.md

 Payload of the operation.
 Provided by the Store to `_addOperation`.

 ### `next`
-Array of hashes of the oplog entries that are before this entry in the oplog and that this entry depends upon.
+Array of hashes of the oplog entries that happened before this one.

 ### `refs`
 **TBD**